Creating a LoadBalancer Ingress on the Console

 This function is available only when the listener is HTTPS-compliant.

-• Redirect to HTTPS: When HTTP is selected for Frontend Protocol, traffic can be redirected to HTTPS.
+- Redirect to HTTPS: When HTTP is selected for External Protocol, traffic can be redirected to HTTPS.
 After this function is enabled, you can click Modify to configure the HTTPS port.
 For details, see the HTTPS-compliant listener configuration.

-• Domain Name: actual domain name.
-Ensure that the domain name has been registered and archived.
-Once a domain name rule is configured, you must use the domain name for access.
+- Domain Name: Enter an actual domain name to be accessed.
+If it is left blank, the ingress can be accessed through the IP address.
+Ensure that the domain name has been registered and licensed.
+Once a forwarding policy is configured with a domain name specified, you must use the domain name for access.

 The access path added here must exist in the backend application.
 Otherwise, the forwarding fails.